Everything you need to know about the UK Championship Snooker 2022 – including the prize money

 Last year’s defending champion Zhao Xintong is already out at the York Barbican, having lost 2–6 in the first round to Sam Craigie, as is elder statesman Jimmy White, who at the age of 60 became the oldest player to qualify for the tournament's final stages since 63-year-old Eddie Charlton in 1993.

-Sadly Scottish interest came to an end after John Higgins was defeated in the last round, but armchair potters will be keen to see whether Ronnie O’Sullivan can land yet another record after advancing to the quarter finals.
+Sadly Scottish interest came to an end after John Higgins was defeated earlier in the competition, and Ronnie O’Sullivan couldn’t add another record after being whitewashed by Ding Junhui in the quarter finals.

 Here’s everything you need to know.

-Who is in the quarter finals and when will they be played?
+Who is in the semi finals and when will they be played?

-So far four players have advanced to the quarter finals – Ronnie O’Sullivan, Tom Ford, Mark Allen and Sam Craigie.
+So far two players have advanced to the quarter finals – Ding Junhui and Tom Ford.

-The other four quarter finalists will be decided today (November 17), with afternoon and evening sessions scheduled.
+The other two semi finalists will be decided today (November 18), in the evening sessions with Jack Lisowski playing Shaun Murphy and Sam Craigie taking on Mark Allen

-The quarter finals will then be played on Friday, November 18, with two sessions at 1pm and 7pm, followed by the semi finals on Saturday, November 16, played at 1pm and 7pm.
+The semi finals are on Saturday, November 19, played at 1pm and 7pm.

 When is the final and what is the format?